-Dispose of Unused Medications on Drug Take Back Day
+Dispose of Unused Medications on Upcoming Drug Take Back Day

-These very serious numbers prompted the federal Drug Enforcement Agency to create National Prescription Drug Take Back Day in 2010.
+To counteract drug misuse, the federal Drug Enforcement Agency created National Prescription Drug Take Back Day in 2010.
 The idea: Offer a safe and anonymous way for people to get rid of expired or unwanted medications.
-The program has led to the collection of more than 12.7 million pounds of prescription drugs nationally since its start – that’s about 6,300 tons of pills.
+The program has led to the collection of more than 14.5 million pounds of prescription drugs nationally since its start – that’s about 7,200 tons of pills.

 As the state’s largest health insurers, Blue Cross Blue Shield of Michigan and Blue Care Network are committed to improving the value and quality of life in communities across Michigan.
 As a part of this commitment, BCBSM and BCN have supported the DEA’s Drug Take Back Day since 2011.

 - Tips for Prescription Safety, Storage and Disposal